On Vulnerability

 On the one hand, we genuinely desire to be vulnerable with others.
 We know that vulnerability is essential to authenticity, and we all want to be known and loved for who we truly are.

-On the other hand, while we say that we admire vulnerability in others, too much vulnerability makes us noticeably uncomfortable.
+On the other hand, while we admire vulnerability in others, too much vulnerability makes us noticeably uncomfortable.

 This is especially true when that vulnerability comes from our leaders.

-Somewhere deep inside of us, we all still long for heroes who epitomise the successful realisation of the values and priorities we aspire to.
+Somewhere deep inside, we all still long for heroes who epitomise the successful realisation of the values and priorities we aspire to.
 Their apparent “success” assures us that our failures are only temporal and that achieving the ideals we assume they have mastered is still possible.
 This may be a form of conscious self-deception, but we indulge it nonetheless.

-Vulnerability is a kind of honesty, perhaps the most fragile kind, and it’s precisely this kind of honesty that we need for trust in our relationships to be deepened and strengthened.
+Vulnerability is a kind of honesty, perhaps the most fragile kind, and it’s precisely this kind of honesty that we need to deepen and strengthen trust in our relationships.
 Trust is the lifeblood of all relationships; without it, there can be no sustained intimacy.

 That said, as is often the case with much of our human experience, there is another shadow side to vulnerability.

-An unfortunate primal urge resides in all of us that drives us to see someone else’s vulnerability as our opportunity.
+An unfortunate primal urge resides in all of us, driving us to see someone else’s vulnerability as our opportunity.

 Some do not attempt to resist the urge at all or even disguise it.
-They are blatantly opportunistic and will exploit the weakness of others relentlessly in pursuit of their self-interest.
+They are blatantly opportunistic and will relentlessly exploit the weaknesses of others in pursuit of their self-interest.

 Others are more cunning and have mastered the subtle art of manipulation.
-They are capable of exploiting the opportunity in their favour while still appearing to be “in your corner”.
-These people engage in deeply selfish behaviour that is often hard to spot and difficult to “call out”.
+They are capable of exploiting an opportunity in their favour while still appearing to be “in your corner.”
+These people engage in deeply selfish behaviour that is often hard to spot and difficult to “call out.”

-Then some people might genuinely see the opportunity in your vulnerability, maybe even feel the urge to exploit it, but choose to live out of love and deny themselves the chance to benefit from your moment of vulnerability.
-These people are few and far between, but they represent a level of maturity and selflessness that is exemplary.
+Then, some people might genuinely see the opportunity in your vulnerability, maybe even feel the urge to exploit it, but choose to live out of love and deny themselves the chance to benefit from your moment of vulnerability.
+These people are few and far between, but they represent an exemplary level of maturity and selflessness.

 And finally, there are your true friends.
 These people sincerely don’t see the opportunity in your vulnerability at all.
-They genuinely share your pain, feel your grief, care about your soul and feel compelled to get involved to help.
+They genuinely share your pain, feel your grief, care about your soul, and feel compelled to get involved in helping.
 They want nothing more than for you to survive and succeed.
 Thank God for people like that!

-All of this is to say that vulnerability is an essential pathway to intimacy in relationships.
-It promotes authenticity and deepens trust, so it ought to be something we courageously pursue.
+This is to say that vulnerability is an essential pathway to intimacy in relationships.
+It promotes authenticity and deepens trust, so we ought to courageously pursue it.

-Only be careful about when, where, and with whom you are vulnerable.
-Save your deepest vulnerability for those you love and trust and who love and trust you back.
+Be careful about when, where, and with whom you are vulnerable.
+Save your deepest vulnerability for those you love and trust.

 Your vulnerability is a precious gift.
-Don’t give it carelessly or mindlessly to anyone and everyone.
+Please don’t give it carelessly or mindlessly to anyone and everyone.

-And if someone offers you the gift of their true vulnerability, please do everything in your power to treat it with the care and respect it deserves.
+And if someone offers you the gift of their true vulnerability, please do everything you can to treat it with the care and respect it deserves.

 Follow Tim Healy: